 You may not be coming to Cancun for the history but that’s totally fine.
 The beaches here are stunning and the nightlife is poppin’.
 In fact, we don’t blame you for coming to this place for a total beach getaway.

-However, Cancun is far from what I’d consider a completely safe city.
+However, Cancun is far from what we’d consider a completely safe city.